CesarGuarecuco/Dementia-Prediction/README.md

 # **Predicting Dementia in Adults Using Machine Learning and Neural Networks**

-This project addresses the challenge of predicting dementia in adults using a dataset rich in clinical and health-related features.
+This project addresses the challenge of predicting dementia in adults using a dataset (KAGGLE) rich in clinical and health-related features.
 Various Machine Learning approaches and a neural network built with PyTorch are explored to analyze and optimize the classification performance, particularly considering the complexity of an imbalanced minority class.

 ---